isomerpages/enterprisesg-switch/_flagship/SLINGSHOT/SLINGSHOT 2022.md

 ##### SLINGSHOT returns to the SWITCH Grand Stage

-SLINGSHOT returns physically at the Resorts World Convention Centre during our Flagship Event happening this 25th - 28th October!
+SLINGSHOT has returned physically at the Resorts World Convention Centre during our Flagship Event that happened from 25th - 28th October!

-The SWITCH Grand Stage will host startup focused content, particularly the **SLINGSHOT** Domain and Grand Finals, alongside Keynotes, Panels and Masterclasses.
+The SWITCH Grand Stage hosted startup focused content, particularly the **SLINGSHOT** Domain and Grand Finals, alongside Keynotes, Panels and Masterclasses.

 ![Programme Highlights SWITCH Grand Stage and SLINGSHOT Grand Finals](/images/SWITCH%202022%20Infographics/Programme%20Highlights%20Grand%20Stage_R2.png)